 The qualification you receive at the end of your training will depend on the type of course you have chosen.
 Many of the 1-year PLC courses offer Quality and Qualifications Ireland (QQI) accreditation at level 5 on the National Framework of Qualifications, while other more advanced courses may offer QQI level 6, which can lead to further studies at third level.
 Other qualifications such as City and Guilds are also available.
 It is important to check out the qualification attached to a particular course before you decide to enrol.

-Colleges offering PLC courses usually also have a 'course charge' to cover such expenses as books, uniforms, student services, professional registration fees and exam fees.
+Colleges offering PLC courses usually have an additional 'course charge' to cover such expenses as books, uniforms, student services, professional registration fees and exam fees.
 The amount varies from college to college.
-Students who are exempted from the participant contribution will still have to pay the course charge.
+Everyone has to pay the 'course charge'.